 - Why you might never want to convert to a Roth account at all

 But first, we need to have a disclaimer.
 This article is written for educational purposes.
 It is not intended to provide specific tax advice, strategy, direction, or instruction.
-Each tax situation is unique, and should be discussed at length with a tax professional.
-The information in this article is for educational purposes only, and should not be used as reference.
+Each tax situation is unique and should be discussed at length with a tax professional.
+The information in this article is for educational purposes only, and should not be used as a reference.
 Although this article links to references as appropriate, tax authorities may change over time.
 Everyone should exercise due diligence before implementing a recommended tax strategy.

 Why a Military Family’s Tax Bracket Might change Over Time